Frequently Asked Questions

 Q: What is TV ETC?

 A: TV ETC (The Vancouver Educational Telecommunications Consortium) has been the designated educational access provider since 1979, providing local educational programming in Clark County, Washington.
-Thirteen member school districts, private schools and state schools pool resources to manage the three channels’ playback and programming seen locally on Comcast Channels 27, 28/328, and 29.
+Nine member school districts, private schools and state schools pool resources to manage the three channels’ playback and programming seen locally on Comcast Channels 27, 28/328, and 29.
 TV ETC is a non-profit organization housed at Educational Service District 112 in Vancouver, Washington.

 Q: Where can I see TV ETC programming?